BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/evil_legacy.md

 **WARGEAR**

-- Armour
+- [Armour]
-- hand weapons
+- Hand Weapons

 **HEROIC ACTIONS**

-- Heroic Strength
+- [Heroic Strength]
-- Heroic Strike
+- [Heroic Strike]
-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

-- Leader (Dunlending Huscarl)
+- [Leader] (Dunlending Huscarl)

 - **Ironskin** `ACTIVE`

-If at the start of the Fight Phase Gorulf is Engaged in Combat with an enemy Hero model, he may declare a Heroic Defence for free.
+If at the start of the Fight Phase Gorulf is Engaged in Combat with an enemy Hero model, he may declare a [Heroic Defence] for free.

 </div>

 ---
 <div class="unitCard" markdown>

 ### GREAT BEAST OF GORGOROTH [175 POINTS]